kruthikarshankar/hoanoho/README.md

 FHEM needs to have DbLog module activated and configured properly.
 The DbLog database needs to be named **fhem**.
 Hoanoho and FHEM require to use the same MySQL server.
 The MySQL user for Hoanoho needs to have as least read-only access to the FHEM database as well as read+write access to it's own database.

+If you are using a reverse proxy in your setup, you might want to ensure the URI **/helper-server** can only be access via localhost.

 ## Compatibility List

 Currently the following devices are supported: